The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 (Adapted from Rasmussen & Williams.)

 In Bayesian analysis, the probability density of the data given the model, \(\textrm{Pr}(\mathcal{D}\,|\,\mathcal{M})\), describes how well a model (or “hypothesis”) describes the data.
 This term is called marginal likelihood.
 It is called marginal because it has been marginalized over the parameters of the model that appear in the likelihood function so that those parameters do not appear in the marginal likelihood.
-Typically, the marginalization means to compute an integral over the parameter space of the product of the likelihood function \(\textrm{Pr}(\mathcal{D}\,|\,\pmb{\theta})\), where \(\pmb{\theta}\) is the set of parameters of the model, and the prior distribution of the parameters \(\textrm{Pr}(\pmb{\theta}\,|\,\mathcal{M})\) specified by the model \(\mathcal{M}\). \[\textrm{Pr}(\mathcal{D}\,|\,\mathcal{M}) = \int \textrm{Pr}(\mathcal{D}\,|\,\pmb{\theta})\, \textrm{Pr}(\pmb{\theta}\,|\,\mathcal{M}) d\pmb{\theta}:\] For example, the null model may say that the slope parameter is exactly 0 whereas the alternative model may say that the prior on slope is \(\mathcal{N}(0,1)\), and in both cases the likelihood function could be the likelihood from the linear regression model with Gaussian errors.
+Typically, the marginalization means to compute an integral over the parameter space of the product of the likelihood function \(\textrm{Pr}(\mathcal{D}\,|\,\pmb{\theta})\), where \(\pmb{\theta}\) is the set of parameters of the model, and the prior distribution of the parameters \(\textrm{Pr}(\pmb{\theta}\,|\,\mathcal{M})\) specified by the model \(\mathcal{M}\): \[\textrm{Pr}(\mathcal{D}\,|\,\mathcal{M}) = \int \textrm{Pr}(\mathcal{D}\,|\,\pmb{\theta})\, \textrm{Pr}(\pmb{\theta}\,|\,\mathcal{M}) d\pmb{\theta}.\] For example, the null model in a regression analysis may say that the slope parameter is exactly 0 whereas the alternative model may allow positive values by stating that the prior on slope is \(\mathcal{N}_+(0,1)\) (the standard normal distribution truncated to the positive values), and in both cases the likelihood function could be the likelihood from the linear regression model with Gaussian errors.

 An attractive property of the marginal likelihood is that it automatically incorporates a trade-off between model fit and model complexity.
 That is, it has an inherent guard against overfitting.
 This is the reason why the marginal likelihood and the Bayesian approach is valuable in solving the model selection problem.